wp-plugins/tinymce-advanced/readme.txt

 Contributors: Andrew Ozz
 Donate link:
-Tags: wysiwyg, formatting, tinymce, write, edit, post Requires at least: 2.5.1
+Tags: wysiwyg, formatting, tinymce, write, edit, post Requires at least: 2.6
-Tested up to: 2.5.1
+Tested up to: 2.6
-Stable tag: 3.0.1
+Stable tag: 3.1

 Enables most of the advanced features of TinyMCE, the WordPress WYSIWYG editor.

 == Description ==

-This plugin adds 14 plugins to TinyMCE: Advanced hr, Advanced Image, Advanced Link, Context Menu, Emotions (Smilies), Date and Time, Layer, Nonbreaking, Print, Search and Replace, Style, Table, Visual Characters and XHTML Extras.
+This plugin adds 15 plugins to TinyMCE: Advanced hr, Advanced Image, Advanced Link, Context Menu, Emotions (Smilies), Date and Time, IESpell, Layer, Nonbreaking, Print, Search and Replace, Style, Table, Visual Characters and XHTML Extras.

 Version 2.0 includes an admin page for arranging the TinyMCE toolbar buttons, easy installation, a lot of bugfixes, customized "Smilies" plugin that uses the built-in WordPress smilies, etc. The admin page uses Scriptaculous and Prototype.js (similar to the "Widgets" admin page) that lets you "drag and drop" the TinyMCE buttons to arrange your own toolbars and enables/disables the corresponding plugins depending on the used buttons.